luispedro/blog_luispedro_org/content/blog/78-leave-euro.rst

     high inflation all the time, that they over-compensated.
 Even the Bundesbank used to be well more stimulative than the ECB.
 After all, Germany is suffering too because of the hard money policies of the ECB.
-This is a policy that caters more to German's prejudices than to its interests.
+This is a policy that caters more to Germany's prejudices than to its interests.

     I would still prefer it, a million times, if the ECB were to change its policies, rather than forcing the weaker states out of the Euro.
 The